MarkDark117/SuperMeetup/README.md

 * [ ] List participant's profile image in each meetup
 * [x] Can see user's profile include interests list and membership
+* [x] User can filter the nearby recommended event by category

 The following **bonus** features are implemented: